Virtual Localization in equivariant Witt cohomology: Equivariant (co)homology via the algebraic Borel construction

-\begin{proof} The first two assertions are easily verified and are left to the reader.
-To show that the maps $(\iota\times^G\id_{E_jG})^!$ give rise to a well-defined map of pro-systems, we need only that that
+For (2), the first two assertions are easily verified and are left to the reader.
+To show that the maps $(f\times^G\id_{E_jG})^!_{p\times^G\id}$ give rise to a well-defined map of pro-systems, we need show that that

 as maps